arslanbisharat/Enumerable-project/README.md

 ### Setup
 - Clone this repository to your local machine or download the files. [clone](https://github.com/arslanbisharat/bubble-sort/tree/main-branch)

-### Usage
-  - Navigate to the project folder and run the main.rb file, using: ruby main.rb
-  - To run the methods created here, you must call them from main.rb or create a new file with its purpose.

 ## Authors

 👤 **Paul chinweokwu **